-- 1) A separation layer (slip sheet) is required when - 1) metal panels or flashings come in direct contact with any bituminous underlayments that do not have a tri-laminate facer. - 2) soldering is to be done. - 2) Horizontal runs of the separation layer must be positively lapped at least 50 mm (2") and end laps (vertical joints) must be at least 150 mm (6"). - 3) For roofs designed with a slope less than 1:3 (4" in 12"), a ventilation space beneath the metal panel must be incorporated with either of the following: - 1) clips incorporating panel support tabs 10 mm (3/8") above the top surface of the clip base. - 2) a continuous layer of entangled mesh no less than 10 mm (3/8") in thickness.
+- 1) A separation layer (slip sheet) is required when - 1) metal panels or flashings come in direct contact with any bituminous underlayments that do not have a tri-laminate facer. - 2) soldering is to be done. - 2) Horizontal runs of the separation layer must be positively lapped at least 50 mm (2") and end laps (vertical joints) must be at least 150 mm (6"). - 3) For roofs designed with a slope less than 1:3 (4" in 12"), a ventilation space beneath the metal panel is required and may be achieved by either of the following options which the design will specify: - 1) Support the metal panels with entangled mesh having a thickness of at least 7 mm (1/4") and secure the panels with standard panel clips supported on EPDM pads equal in thickness to the entangled mesh (9.2.4 (3)). - 2) Elevate unsupported metal panels above the underlying substrate materials by at least 10 mm (3/8") and secure the panels with tall panel clips; EPDM pads and entangled mesh are not required.
+This approach is acceptable to the Guarantor, subject to the conditions in 8.1.2 Design.